To Infinity and Beyond: A General Framework for Scaling Economic Theories: Infinite Time: Stable Matching with a Doubly Infinite Horizon

-\midsect{Existence} To prove the existence of a stable-subject-to-tenure matching chronology in the infinite-history model, we require some mild ``local finiteness'' conditions (but not local boundedness), which we will show is in fact necessary for the result to hold.
+To prove the existence of a stable-subject-to-tenure matching chronology in the infinite-history model, we require a mild ``local finiteness'' condition (but not local boundedness).
+This condition holds, for example, when in each $t$ only finitely many men are on the market.
+We later show that this condition cannot be dropped.

-\begin{definition}[Finite Presence] Let \dynamicmarket\ be a dynamic matching market.
-If for every time $t$, only finitely many men are on the market both at $t$ and at $t+1$, then we say that the dynamic matching market has \emph{finite presence}. \end{definition}
+\begin{definition} Let \dynamicmarket\ be a dynamic matching market.
+If for every time $t\in\ZZ$, only finitely many men are on the market at both $t$ and $t+1$, then we say that the dynamic matching market has \emph{finite presence}. \end{definition}

 \begin{theorem} In any dynamic matching market (with arbitrary arrival and departure times) that has finite presence, a stable-subject-to-tenure matching chronology exists. \end{theorem}

 Before proving \cref{dynamic-existence}, we note that the finite presence condition in that \lcnamecref{dynamic-existence} cannot be dropped.